-Are you always feeling tired?
+Are you always feeling tired and suffer from fatigue ?

-Having trouble losing weight?
+Having trouble losing weight ?

-Often experiencing brain fog?
+Often experiencing brain fog ?

 Read the three questions that were just asked.
 Answer them honestly.